JerryFleming/PyDoc/library/stdtypes.rst

    the identifier in the :keyword:`as` clause of :keyword:`with` statements using this context manager.

-   An example of a context manager that returns itself is a :term:`file object`.
+   An example of a context manager that returns itself is a :term:`文件对象`.
    File objects return themselves from __enter__() to allow :func:`open` to be used as the context expression in a :keyword:`with` statement.